Lawyers for People Injured When Ejected From Vehicle in Car Accidents: Chicago, Illinois

 - Determining if the driver was under the influence or distracted when the crash occurred

-Working as your advocate, we take cases on a contingency fee, meaning their services are paid out of the settlement or award at trial.
-For a free consultation and evaluation of the merits of the claim, contact us here.
+Working as your advocate, we take cases on a contingency fee basis, meaning our services are paid out of the settlement or award at trial.
+If we cannot secure compensation on your behalf, you owe us nothing.